heartcombo/simple_form/README.md

 f.input :money, as: :currency
 ```

-You can also redefine existing **SimpleForm** inputs by creating a new class with the same name.
+You can also redefine existing **Simple Form** inputs by creating a new class with the same name.
 For
 instance, if you want to wrap date/time/datetime in a div, you can do:

 ```ruby